 2. Eat Pomegranates

 For those suffering from renal problems like kidney stones and kidney failure, a renal diet is the modus operandi.
 This diet involves low protein, salt, phosphorus, and potassium.
 Pomegranates are the perfect fruit for this diet as they contain very little potassium.
-They are also said to reduce the acidity levels in your pee, which creates an unfavorable atmosphere for kidney stones.4 You can either eat the fruits as is, make a juice, or grind the seeds into a paste and use it with soups.
+They are also said to reduce the acidity levels in your pee, which creates an unfavorable atmosphere for kidney stones.4

 3. Use Less Salt